Including non-invasive blood testing

 We offer all types of paternity testing services during pregnancy that include a non-invasive prenatal paternity test and invasive options such as Amniocentesis and CVS throughout California.
-With our prenatal paternity testing solutions, we cater to the DNA testing needs of people of Oakland, San Francisco, Fairfield, Inglewood, Modesto, Riverside, San Jose, Los Angeles, Sacramento, San Diego, Concord, Stockton, Vallejo and other major cities of California.
+With our prenatal paternity testing solutions, we cater to the DNA testing needs of people of Oakland, San Francisco, Los Angeles, Santa Ana, Anaheim, Bakersfield, Fresno, Irvine, Long Beach, Modesto, Riverside, Sacramento, San Diego, Stockton, Tracy, Vallejo and other major cities of California.
 We are committed to providing you paternity answers with utmost accuracy and privacy.

 Frequently Asked Questions